A Buyer’s Guide To All the Different Coffee Keepers Out There

 Nespresso capsules are made to work strictly with coffee makers made by Nespresso (duh) as well as some other machines that specialize in making single-serve espresso and they have earned a reputation among users for being great coffee delivery systems due to their rich flavor combos, attractive aluminum foil color packaging, and (wait for it) the fact that they can be RECYCLED – yay!
 A win – win right?
 Almost if you don’t mind the fact that they are somewhat difficult to locate outside of the online space and that they do cost a little more than the K-Cups.

 In addition there are several different types of Nespresso capsules made to operate with different generations of their machines.
-Let’s take a look at theat now.
+Let’s take a look at that now.

 These are gumdrop-shaped and are beautifully contained to produce great tasting beverages.
 The Original Line capsules are made to operate with:

-The Vertuoline capsules are a very different ball game and contain a unique type fo technology that spins the capsules in the machine at a rotation of 7000 rpm to deliver the best extraction process in a short stretch of time.
-This technology design is patented and exclusive to the Vertuoline generation of Nespresso machines.
-These include: the Vertuoline Evoluo and the VertuoPlus.
+The Vertuoline capsules are a very different ball game and contain a unique type of technology that spins the capsules in the machine at a rotation of 7000 rpm to deliver the best extraction process in a short stretch of time.

 Both of them also have a really cool other kind of technology that “reads” the bar code along the rim of the underside of the capsule.
 This “tells” the machine exactly how much water, time and pressure is needed for the respective flavor capsule, ultimately taking the guesswork out for you and making your experience as hassle-free and fun as possible.